 Easy to Clean

-There's also no more having to disturb and lift the bottom element, in order to clean spills or when doing routine oven cleaning.
+There's no more having to disturb and lift the bottom element, in order to clean spills or when doing routine oven cleaning.
 That means you no longer have to worry about an element that has become loose or needs replacing simply because of interference, which is a common occurrence over time.
-And the best everyday part?
 It's easier to clean or wipe the oven without this element getting in the way.
 There's also something to be said for the look of a clean, element-free oven bottom.

 Things to Consider

 There is a slight downside to a hidden bake element, besides a little higher purchase cost which by the way, has declined since its earlier introduction to the market.
 It takes longer to preheat the oven and baking time required may be just slightly longer, than with a traditional bake element.
 How much extra time will vary by brand and model, so it's hard to peg down.